 The Mentoring for Success Program is a peer mentoring program designed to promote program participants' success at Western Michigan University through increased acceptance rates into participants' intended majors and increased college graduation rates.
 The program is geared toward achieving specific academic and developmental goals that are focused on participants' overall development.
 The program is optimized for and most beneficial to first-year and second-year students.

 Our program strives to ensure that all program participants are given the full opportunity to discover and develop their talents, interests, and unique potential, and to provide a learning-centered and student-centered environment that presents the context for intellectual, cultural, professional, and personal growth during the college experience.
-Program participants will learn to become an independent, confident learner and develop good study habits and time management skills that will enhance their education and college experience, as well as to enable them to achieve a post-secondary degree.
+Program participants will learn to become an independent, confident learner and develop good study habits, learning techniques, and time management skills that will enhance their education and college experience, as well as to enable them to achieve a post-secondary degree.